marcivanmanalac/marcivanmanalac.github.io/projects/scada.md

 ## Our Design
 Our system was to emulate a network of a power utility company such as HECO.
-On one end we have actuators such as power transmission line protection and high power relays which are connected via a wireless gateway and controlled and monitored by a user in a private network through yagi antennas.
+On one end we have actuators such as power transmission line protection and high power relays.
+These devices each operate using a private version of linux and can be accessed via ethernet and serial.
+The devices are are connected via a wireless gateway and controlled and monitored by a user in a private network through yagi antennas.

 <div class="text-center p-4">
   <img width="200px"